A model theory of topology: Introduction

-for $z, w \subseteq X$, then model-theoretical homomorphisms correspond exactly and covariantly to continuous functions; the easy details shall be presented in Proposition \ref{propcont}.
-The above observation is an immediate generalization of the well-known fact that a function $\varphi$ is continuous if and only if $\varphi$ preserves the adherence relation $x \in Kz$ defined between a point $x $ and a subset $z $.
+for $z, w \subseteq X$, then model-theoretical homomorphisms correspond exactly and covariantly to continuous functions.
+The above observation is an immediate generalization of the well-known fact that a function $\varphi$ is continuous between topological spaces if and only if $\varphi$ preserves the adherence relation $x \in \K z$ defined between a point $x $ and a subset $z $ \cite[Sect.\ 13]{K}.

-Thus we are led to consider those algebraic properties of topological spaces which are preserved by image functions associated to continuous maps.
-Since image functions preserve unions but not necessarily intersections or complements, we study join-semilattices with a further preorder $ \sqsubseteq $ satisfying some simple compatibility conditions.
+Thus we are led to consider algebraic and relational structures which are associated to topological spaces and are preserved by image functions associated to continuous maps\footnote{We mean at the basic level of the fundamental definitions, not in the sense of algebraic topology, homology, etc.}.
+Since image functions preserve unions but not necessarily intersections or complements, we study join-semilattices with a coarser preorder $ \sqsubseteq $ satisfying the condition

+which is obviously satisfied in our intended example, where $ \sqsubseteq $ is given by \eqref{1}.
 The preorder $ \sqsubseteq $ shall be called a \emph{specialization} and the above structures \emph{specialization semilattices}.
-Their intended interpretation is given by condition \eqref{1} and an explicit axiomatization will be presented in Definition \ref{spsem}.
+The name \emph{specialization} comes from the fact that this is a generalization of the \emph{specialization order} between points of a topological space.
+See item 1.\ in Section \ref{exasub} below for details.

 Our main technical result Theorem \ref{sptop} asserts that every specialization semilattice can be embedded into (the structure associated to) some topological space.
 In particular, our axiomatization captures exactly the universal theory valid for subsets of a topological space in the language $\{ \vee, \sqsubseteq \}$.
-If we consider only those properties holding in the language $\{ \leq, \sqsubseteq \}$, where $\leq$ is interpreted as inclusion in the motivating example of topological spaces, we shall speak of \emph{specialization posets}.
+If we consider only those properties holding in the language $\{ \leq, \sqsubseteq \}$, where $\leq$ is interpreted as inclusion in the motivating example of topological spaces, we will speak of specialization posets.
+In detail, a \emph{specialization poset} is a partially ordered set together with a coarser preorder.
+A corresponding representation theorem for specialization posets is proved in Proposition \ref{embp}.

+Summarizing, we have been searching for a theory which could speak of topological spaces and which furthermore satisfies some quite stringent requisites. \begin{enumerate}[(R1)] \item The theory is expressible as a first-order theory, preferably using universal sentences.
+In particular, we do not deal with infinitary operations, or second-order properties. \item The original notion of morphism for topological spaces, that is, continuous map, should correspond to the notion of homomorphism in the algebraic or model-theoretical sense, and: \item The correspondence between such morphisms should be covariant, not contravariant, with respect to the direction considered in the original setting. \end{enumerate}